hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## Domain

-I have previously written about Nginx and SSL certificate, you can [read it here](https://blog.godlynice.ir/posts/2023-11-08-nginx-setup/).
+I have previously written about Nginx and SSL certificate, you can [read about it here](https://blog.godlynice.ir/posts/2023-11-08-nginx-setup/).
 I assume you have a domain, like `teleport.domain.com`, pointing to the current server address.
 Nginx config file will look like this:

 ```nginx